-Find out if the cancer treatment is working.
+Learn if your cancer treatment is working.

 Plan radiation therapy.

-How does a PET-CT work?
+How does a PET-CT scan work?

-Who does my PET-CT scan?
+Who will do my PET-CT scan?

 Getting ready for a PET-CT scan

-During the test
+During the PET-CT scan

 The PET-CT machine looks like a large donut.
 When it starts, the table slides quickly through the hole in the center.
 This helps show if you are in the right position.
 Then the table slides slowly back and forth.
-A technologist will watch the test from a nearby room.
+A staff member will watch the test from a nearby room.
 You can talk to them and they can talk to you.